D-Pointer/imperium-server/README.md

-# imperium-server
+# Imperium Multiplayer Server
 Network server for Imperium.

+## Concepts

-It can also be used for any other game that has two players.
+This server was designed for a particular game: **Imperium**, but it can also be used for any other game that has two players.
+It is designed for a real time use case and does not do any form of asynchronous data storage.
+It provides minimal statistics for game sessions that are started.
+Currently it has no remote management facilities. it supports TCP for setting up games as well and data transmission and also UDP for more time critical data.

+### Limitations
+There are a few obvious limitations in the game:

+* it only works for games with two players that follow a particular "announce & join" scheme.
+* the server does not scale too well, mostly because I do not anticipate many simultaneous sessions of Imperium.
+In the future it'll likely see some work on multithreading and load balancing.
+* it does not work for asynchronous games where both players are not online at the same time such as turn based games.

 ## Installation

 Installing the server requires a few libs and CMake.

 ### Dependencies

+* Linux
 * CMake >= 2.8
 * Boost >= 1.55 (http://www.boost.org/)
 * Log4Cpp 1.1.1 (http://log4cpp.sourceforge.net/)

 ### Compiling